GibsonFarabow/Tweepy/README.md

 # Tweepy
-Small personal project examining political Twitter data
+Small personal project examining Twitter data

-If you do not have a Twitter API key and would like to see how my code runs you may view the screenshot image
+If you do not have a Twitter API key and would like to see how my code runs - see the screenshot image